probmods/dippl/lectures/06-mcmc.md

 MH(cpsSkewBinomial)
 ~~~

+This version will now reuse most of the choices from the old trace in making a proposal.

+Unfortunately it is impractical to add names by hand to distinguish calls to sample; fortunately there is a way to do this automatically!

 ### The addressing transform

-We can automatically transform programs such that a *stack address* is available at each point in the computation.
+We can automatically transform programs such that a *stack address* is available at each point in the computation (Wingate, Stuhlmueller, Goodman, 2011).
 This is simple -- all we need to do is add a global initialization `var address = ""` to our program, and transform function applications and function calls:

 Function expressions get an additional `address` argument: